social-media-ethics-automation/book/book_contents/ch18_public_shaming/03_perspectives_on_public_shaming.md

 ## Enforcing Norms
 In the philosophy paper [Enforcing Social Norms: The Morality of Public Shaming](https://philpapers.org/archive/BILESN.pdf), Paul Billingham and Tom Parr discuss under what conditions public shaming would be morally permissible.
 They are concerned not with actions primarily intended to induce shame in the target, but rather actions that may cause a person to shame, but are motivated by "seeking to draw attention to a social norm violation, and to rally others to their cause."

-In this situation they outline the following constraints that must be considered when publicly shaming someone in this way:
+In this situation, they outline the following constraints that must be considered when publicly shaming someone in this way:
 - __Proportionality__: The negative consequences of shaming someone should not be worse than the positive consequences
-- __Necessity__: There must not be another more effective method of achieving goal
+- __Necessity__: There must not be another more effective method of achieving the goal
 - __Respect for Privacy__: There must not be unnecessary violations of privacy
 - __Non-Abusiveness__: The shaming must not use abusive tactics.
 - __Reintegration__ “Public shaming must aim at, and make possible, the reintegration of the norm violator back into the community, rather than permanently stigmatizing them.”